Ziggy Astoni: Reconciliation with Dean Thompson and motherhood

-Departure
+Departure and return

 In December 2022, Rachel Choy of Yahoo!
 Entertainment reported on speculation that Dillman and O'Connor would be departing Home and Away during 2023, after fans had seen them filming goodbye scenes at Palm Beach and noticed their absence from a cast photo posted by Lynne McGranger, who plays Irene Roberts.
 Choy also noted that both actors had recently dyed their hair, which indicated that they were no longer contracted to the show.

 In the 4–10 March 2023 issue of TV Week, both Dillman and O'Connor confirmed their departures from the show.
 Dillman admitted that they both found the decision to leave "incredibly hard", but they believed it was the right time to go.
 Dillman explained: "We have both done everything possible with our characters and it was time to start a new chapter."
 She called it "bittersweet and emotional", but they were both fortunate to have had such a long run in the show.
 O'Connor revealed the decision came about in 2022 when he celebrated his 30th birthday.
 The couple decided to relocate overseas and travel around Europe, which meant that they would have to leave the show.
 Both actors were grateful to Home and Away for changing their lives, with Dillman commenting "It's been the best part of my life.
 I've learnt so much.
 Everyone who was involved allowed us to do the best job in the world.
 I'm so honoured."
 O'Connor added that they were both open to returning in the future.
 Ziggy and Dean's departures aired on 9 March, as they decide to move to Queensland to be closer to Dean's son.

+On 13 October 2024, Jade Brown of Digital Spy confirmed both Dillman and O'Connor would be reprising their respective roles for a storyline airing in 2025.
+The scenes were filmed on-location in the Whitsunday Region during late October.
+Of her return to Home and Away, Dillman commented "It feels so good to be home!"
+Further details about the character's return were revealed on 1 March 2025.
+Ziggy and Dean are visited by Dean's sister Mackenzie Booth (Emily Weir) and her partner Levi Fowler (Tristan Gorey), whom Dean does not like because he broke up his marriage to be with Mack.
+Ziggy encourages Dean to get along with Levi for Mack's sake, but he struggles.
+The two women are later kidnapped by two escaped prisoners, leaving Dean and Levi to work together to track them down.
+Ziggy and Dean's return scenes began airing on 10 March 2025.
+After the storyline concluded on 19 March, fans of the character called for her and Dean to return to the show on a more permanent basis.